indybzh/playground/README.md

-this is just a playground...Don't fork this repository!!
+this is just a playground...Don't play with this repository!!

 - adding some features from pr/padLeft
 - adding new feature: feature1